Venezuela opposition furious over likely Chavez inauguration delay

 The government, which has refused to discuss having Chavez temporarily step aside as he recovers, is providing only terse statements with bare-bones details of his condition.

-On Monday, the information minister said Chavez’s condition was “stationary” with respect to the last medical bulletin, released on Thursday, which described a “severe” pulmonary infection that has hindered the president’s breathing.

-The official position is that Chavez is still fulfilling his duties as head of state, despite his weak health.

-For days, television networks have aired contrasting interpretations of the constitutional articles in question, with the opinions of constitutional lawyers and ad-hoc experts now filling social networks.
+Television networks have for days aired contrasting interpretations of the constitutional articles in question, with the opinions of constitutional lawyers and ad hoc experts now filling social networks.

 A Justice First leader has said the opposition could file complaints against the government with international agencies over the potential violation of constitutional protocol.